 Examples of Other Major Sunset Changes Since 1977

-Based in part on a Sunset review of the Texas Department of Criminal Justice in 2007, the Legislature invested about $241 million in offender treatment and rehabilitation programs, money that would have otherwise been appropriated for new prisons.
-The diversion programs reduced recidivism and incarceration rates, saving an estimated $210.5 million in the first year alone, and led to the closure of the Central Unit in Sugar Land in 2011 — the first time in history Texas closed a state prison.
+Innovative criminal justice programs.
+Based in part on a Sunset review of the Texas Department of Criminal Justice, the Legislature invested about $241 million in offender treatment and rehabilitation programs, money that would have otherwise been appropriated for new prisons.
+The diversion programs reduced recidivism and incarceration rates, saving an estimated $210.5 million in the first year alone, and led to the closure of the Central Unit in Sugar Land — the first time in history Texas closed a state prison.

-Sunset reviews of the Texas Department of Transportation (TxDOT) provided additional tools to meet transportation needs, including creating the State Infrastructure Bank to help fund local transportation projects, encouraging privatization of engineering services, and improving monitoring of highway contracts.
-The Sunset process also abolished the Texas Turnpike Authority in 1997 and transferred state toll functions to TxDOT, generating more revenue for road projects.
-In 2011, the Sunset process focused on restoring legislative and public trust in TxDOT, resulting in a more integrated and understandable transportation planning process, a system to measure progress in meeting state transportation goals, a public involvement policy, and procedures for handling complaints.
-Through the Sunset process, the Legislature also authorized a limited number of comprehensive development agreements and design-build contracts to help meet the state’s growing transportation needs.
+Sunset reviews of the Texas Department of Transportation provided new tools to meet transportation needs, including creating the State Infrastructure Bank to help fund local transportation projects, encouraging privatization of engineering services, and improving monitoring of highway contracts.
+Sunset also focused on restoring legislative and public trust in the department, resulting in a more integrated and understandable transportation planning process, a system to measure progress in meeting state transportation goals, a public involvement policy, and procedures for handling complaints.

-A 1988 Sunset review led to significant cost control measures for textbook purchases and overhauled state regulation of private technical schools, which charged high prices but provided little education to students.
-Sunset reviews of the Texas Higher Education Coordinating Board in 2003 and 2013 restructured student loan forgiveness programs, increased stakeholder influence, and focused the agency on effective coordination, not regulation, of higher education.
-The Legislature adopted Sunset recommendations in 2013 and 2015 to transfer the Texas Education Agency’s regulatory responsibilities to more appropriate agencies and create better tools to address schools with serious academic and financial accountability problems, especially chronically poor-performing charter schools.
+Sunset established significant cost control measures for textbooks approved by the state for use in public schools, and overhauled state regulation of private technical schools that charged high prices but provided little education to students.
+Sunset reviews of the Texas Higher Education Coordinating Board restructured student loan forgiveness programs, increased stakeholder influence, and focused the agency on effectively coordinating higher education instead of regulation.
+Sunset also created better regulatory tools to improve schools with serious academic and financial accountability problems, especially chronically poor-performing charter schools